sw4/Ext.ux.ColorPicker/README.md

 Ext.ux.ColorPicker

-HTML5 colorpicker field for Ext JS, etending functionality originally coded by Ryan Petrello in 2011.
+HTML5 colorpicker field for Ext JS, extending functionality originally coded by Ryan Petrello in 2011.

 USAGE:
 1. Add references to the JS and CSS scripts in your page.